brentschooley/ipm-ux/README.md

-# IP Messaging Starter Application for iOS, using Swift
+# Improving the UX of the Swift IPM Quickstart

 ## License